 You should always check the vaccination requirements for the country you're travelling to, and comply with the most stringent requirements that apply to your trip.

 You'll be required to present proof of vaccination at the airport.

 Before booking and before departure, ensure you check the latest United KingdomOpens external site and AustralianOpens external site government conditions for travel, including any applicable Australian State Government restrictions and requirements, which may include mandatory travel and health declarations, vaccinations, use of face masks, and immigration and entry requirements (which may include renewing your passport, or applying for a visa), or you could be denied entry.
 This information is subject to change and we recommend you check these websites frequently for any updates.

-The following advice applies to passengers who have not been in any countries on the government's 'red listOpens external site' in the last 10 days.
-If you have been in any of these countries, check the UK Government websiteOpens external site in a new window for more information.
+The following advice applies to passengers travelling to England who have not been in any countries on the government's 'red listOpens external site' in the last 10 days.
+If you have been in a red list country, or travelling elsewhere in the UK, check the UK Government websiteOpens external site in a new window for information.

 Fully vaccinated passengers

 - Check if you qualify as fully vaccinatedOpens external site according to the United Kingdom Government guidelines, which includes completing a course of an approved vaccine at least 14 days before you arrive.